deeperlearner/pytorch-template/README.md

 Class `Cross_Valid` in `mains/cross_validation.py` records the index of cross validation.
 The model and metric results of each fold are saved.

-(TODO)
+Also, multi-process cross validation is supported, which allows you to run many folds simultaneously.
-Also, multi-process cross validation is supported, which allows you to run many folds simultaneously in the background.
+To enable multiprocessing, add flag `--mp`.
-The multi-processing is handled by `scripts/run.sh`.
-You can decide how many processes you want to run at a time by edit the shell script.
+You can decide how many processes you want to run at a time by specifying `--n_jobs <int>`.

 :warning: Caveat: If your dataset is large, running many processes may cost a lot of RAM.
 Be careful to adjust the number of processes and the number of workers in the `data_loaders` part of config.